Octagon-simon/octaValidate/README.md

 ```html
 <input type="text" octavalidate="R,USERNAME" ov-required:msg="Your username is required" ov-username:msg="Username should contain letters or numbers" name="username" id="inp_uname">
 ```
-> Validate a CHECKBOX, or a FILE INPUT ELEMENT using the **R** validation rule to mark the field as **required**, and you may provide a custom message using the **ov-required:msg** attribute.
+>The `R` validation rule validates a CHECKBOX, FILE INPUT ELEMENT, or a TEXT input by marking them as **required fields** and you may provide a custom validation error text using the attribute `ov-required:msg`.

 ## ATTRIBUTES VALIDATION

-Currently we have 3 types of attribute validation:
+Currently we have 3 categories of attribute validation:

 - length validation
 - EqualTo validation